poezio/slixmpp/docs/create_plugin.rst

     **Note:** The accessor methods currently use title case, and not camel case.
     Thus if you need to access an item named ``"methodName"`` you will need to use ``getMethodname``.
-This naming convention might change to full camel case in a future version of SleekXMPP.
+This naming convention might change to full camel case in a future version of Slixmpp.

 * ``sub_interfaces``
     A subset of ``interfaces``, but these keys map to the text of any